mipes4/sportsbetting_fe/README.md

 ## THE APP :soccer:

-Is an MVP, not a final version.
+The Sports betting app is an MVP, not a final version.
 The beginning of the web app is there, but there is so much more on my wishlist.
 Take a look at my [projectboard](https://github.com/users/mipes4/projects/1) to know what is going to be done in the future.

 As a user of the Sports betting app you can create predictions on the matches in the upcoming rounds of the Eredivisie and earn points with (partially) right predictions.
 There is a winner per round and a winner of the entire season if a player opted in for the 'Totaaltoto'.